Deck Board Calculator

 What do the main Deck Board Calculator inputs mean?

 Deck length and width: the rectangular deck surface area before waste is added.
-Board length and width: the actual coverage of one board.
+Board length and width: the coverage of one deck board.
 Use actual face width, not only the nominal board name.
 Joist spacing: the on-center distance between joists, used to estimate fastener rows.
 Waste percent: extra boards for cuts, starter pieces, layout changes, and damaged boards.
+Price per board: optional cost for one board, used only for the rough board-cost line.

 How should I read the Deck Board Calculator answer?